UC-MACSS/persp-model_W17/assignments/PS7/ps7-resample-nonlinear.md

 1. Split the data into a training set and a test set.
 2. Estimate an OLS model on the training data, using out-of-state tuition (`Outstate`) as the response variable and the other six variables as the predictors.
 Interpret the results and explain your findings, using appropriate techniques (tables, graphs, statistical tests, etc.).
 3. Estimate a GAM on the training data, using out-of-state tuition (`Outstate`) as the response variable and the other six variables as the predictors.
-You can select any non-linear method presented in the readings or in-class to fit each variable.
+You can select any non-linear method (or linear) presented in the readings or in-class to fit each variable.
 Plot the results, and explain your findings.
 Interpret the results and explain your findings, using appropriate techniques (tables, graphs, statistical tests, etc.).
 4. Use the test set to evaluate the model fit of the estimated OLS and GAM models, and explain the results obtained.
 5. For which variables, if any, is there evidence of a non-linear relationship with the response?[3]